vijayvulava/czs/_sources/61Biogeochemistry.md

 $R$ values for environmental samples have to be compared with a fixed value (or a standard) to know if that sample is enriched or depleted compared to the standard.

-Since isotopic variations between samples are very small, we express isotopic ratios using delta ($\delta$) notation.
+Since isotopic variations between samples are minimal, we express isotopic ratios using delta ($\delta$) notation.
 This value is determined by comparing the isotopic ratio ($R$) of a sample with that of a standard and calculated as follows:

 ```{math}
 :label: delta
 \delta = \left(\frac{R_\text{Sample}}{R_\text{Standard}} - 1\right) \times 1000
 ```

 Where the isotopic ratio, $R$, has been defined in the previous section.
 Note that the ratio is multiplied by a thousand and is expressed in "parts per thousand" or permille or permil or the symbol, $\pu{‰}$.
 As seen in Eqn. {eq}`delta`, $R_\text{Standard}$ is required for the element of interest.
 Standards for most common elements of interest have been adopted worldwide for research purposes and shown in {numref}`isotopestandards`.
-Typically, V-SMOW (Vienna standard mean ocean water), and PDB (Pee Dee beleminite) are most commonly used for $\ce{H}$, $\ce{O}$, and $\ce{C}$ ratios.
+Typically, V-SMOW (Vienna standard mean ocean water) and PDB (Pee Dee belemnite) are most commonly used for $\ce{H}$, $\ce{O}$, and $\ce{C}$ ratios.

 ```{table} Isotope ratios and standards for most commonly-used elements in environmental geosciences.
 :name: isotopestandards